MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/OracleSQL-connector.md

 Select data columns as shown in this example query:
  `SELECT orderId, orderTitle, orderDesc, allowedUsers, allowedGroups, deniedUsers, deniedGroups, createdDateTime, isDeleted`

-The Oracle SQL Copilot connector don't allow column names with non-alphanumeric characters in the SELECT clause.
+The Oracle SQL Copilot connector doesn't allow column names with non-alphanumeric characters in the SELECT clause.
 Remove any non-alphanumeric characters from column names using an alias.
 Example - SELECT *column_name* AS *columnName*

 To manage access to the search results, you can specify one or more ACL columns in the query.
 The Oracle SQL Copilot connector allows you to control access at per per-record level.
 You can choose to have the same access control for all records in a table.
 If the ACL information is stored in a separate table, you might have to do a join with those tables in your query.